-Fewer people, however, know Capri’s bigger sister: Ischia.
-A stone-throw away from Naples, this Mediterranean island filled with gorgeous beaches and therapeutic hot springs is THE perfect city-escape destination.
-And while Capri may be beautiful, it’s somewhat overrated – Ischia is the REAL deal if you’d ask me.
+A simple boat ride from buzzing Naples, Ischia is filled with gorgeous beaches and therapeutic hot springs.
+This city-escape destination is the REAL deal if you’d ask me.
 And here’s why:

 While many visitors seem to head straight to Capri or the Amalfi Coast upon arrival in Naples, Ischia remains relatively little-known among international travellers.
 Which is a pity (because they’re missing out on so much!), but it also means you and me get to enjoy this wonderful place without the masses and masses of tourists that you’d see elsewhere in this part of Italy.
 Instead, you’ll find lots of local families from mainland Italy that spend their holidays here.
 As a result, although it can be crowded in summer, Ischia has a much more authentic vibe and local flair.